-Man City will be glad to see the back of a disappointing 2024-25 season as they begin to recharge their batteries before returning to action at the FIFA Club World Cup held in the United States later this month.
+Man City will be glad to see the back of a disappointing 2024-25 season in which they failed to win a single major trophy for the first time in eight years.

 Seeking to make a swift return to the summit of English football, Pep Guardiola and co are embarking on a new era at the Etihad Stadium, with new sporting director Hugo Viana one of the leading figures at the club in charge of recruitment.